cpayal/cadd-workflows/README.md

 The combined analysis provides a side-by-side comparison of **physics-based vs AI-based docking performance** on the same target and ligand set.

 ---

-## Summary
-- This is included in the attached presentation **Summary-CADD-VS-Workflow**
-- But also for the individual detailed summaries, two notebook files have been added, in the individual folders :
-        - `step5-autodock_summary_selection.ipynb`
-        - `4_diffdock-summary-analysis.ipynb`

 ## Citation